Vasc01/2d-cad-exercise/README.md

 # Info
 The goal of this project is to exercise and demonstrate the good practices in software development.

-For more information on the project and contribution guide lines see the project Wiki.
+For more information on the project and contribution guidelines see the project Wiki.